The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Discussion

 Overall confidence in the presented results would surely be higher if we based our analysis on a computer-vision approach which was shown to have higher accuracy, at least on FER2013 data.
 One of the possible alternatives would be to follow recent work \citep{bossetta2023CrossPlatform,schmokel2022FBAdLibrarian} and use proprietary API such as Amazon's Rekognition.
 Nonetheless, the aim of this paper was to introduce an open-source approach focusing on free computing resources and the deployment of machine learning algorithms on systems that are accessible to individual researchers in social sciences, including graduate students without significant institutional support for computational work.

-This study was focused on exploring basic mean-level differences between the given groups.
-It is worth noting that the full output of our emotion detection workflow includes time series data which are suitable for multivariate analysis.
-Even though time series are compositional in nature, they can be transformed \citep{greenacre2021Compositional} so that traditional time series methods can be applied to explore affective dynamics \citep{ryan2023Generative}, find additional differences in relation to other factors (such as type of public address, the proximity of elections, ideology,etc.) and cluster political leaders according to patterns of correlations in time-series.
-Furthermore, multivariate change point detection methods \citep{james2015ecp} could be used to identify the key moments in speech where significant changes in emotional expression occur, which can further be linked to textual analyses of transcripts.
-This would allow researchers to identify the rhetorical elements which trigger switches in the emotional dynamics of leaders' political addresses.
+This study was focused on exploring basic mean-level differences between the given groups, but it is worth noting that the full output of our emotion detection workflow includes time series data suitable for more advanced analyses.
+For instance, multivariate analysis could explore affective dynamics \citep{ryan2024toward}, identify differences related to various factors (such as type of public address or proximity of elections), and cluster political leaders according to temporal patterns of emotional expression.
+Furthermore, multivariate change point detection methods \citep{james2015ecp} could identify key moments where emotional expressions significantly change.
+Future research could extend this approach in other promising directions as well.
+Network psychometric methods could model dynamic interrelationships between emotional expressions, potentially revealing different temporal patterns between populist and pluralist leaders \citep{tomasevic2024dynami}.
+Recent speech-to-text models like Whisper \citep{radford2022robust} could enable integrated analyses of verbal and non-verbal emotional expressions, providing insights into the alignment between spoken content and facial displays.
+Additionally, simulation approaches could help test theoretical predictions about emotion dynamics in political communication \citep{tomasevic2024decodi}.
+Collectively, these approaches would move beyond static comparisons toward analyses of temporal dynamics, potentially revealing how leaders modulate emotional displays in response to audience feedback or political contexts.

 As computational studies of political communication rapidly embrace machine learning tools and algorithms, this study offers an extension of an open-source toolbox for the analysis of affective non-verbal political communication.
 Analyses presented in this paper are based on a novel dataset which is only a starting point for further studies, and which will hopefully expand in the future to encompass a more diverse sample of political leaders in videos obtained from different platforms.
 Gaining this kind of insight into the visual aspects of emotional political communication, coupled with the existing analyses of its verbal elements, holds the potential for a more comprehensive understanding of how leaders convey political messages, persuade audiences, and present themselves to the public using digital media platforms.